Team

 Rosita is credentialed as a Certified Fund Raising Executive (CFRE) and 21/64 Certified Advisor.
 She holds a M.A. in Latin American, Caribbean and Iberian Studies from the University of Wisconsin at Madison, and a B.A. in History from UC Berkeley.
 She resides in Oakland with her family.

-In 2010, Mario co-founded the New American Leaders Project, the country’s first and only organization dedicated to training first- and second- generation immigrants to run for elected office.
-He has held leadership positions at the Kapor Center for Social Impact, as well as the Funders’ Committee for Civic Participation, providing leadership around new and unprecedented philanthropic investments in both integrated voter engagement strategies and for a fair and accurate 2010 census count.
-He built significant community organizing experience as the National Coordinator of Racial Justice 911 and at CAAAV Organizing Asian Communities in the Northwest Bronx.
+In 2010, he co-founded New American Leaders, the country’s first and only organization dedicated to training first- and second- generation immigrants to run for elected office.
+He has held leadership positions at the Kapor Center for Social Impact, as well as the Funders’ Committee for Civic Participation, where he organized new and unprecedented philanthropic investments in both integrated voter engagement strategies and for a fair and accurate 2010 census count.
+He built significant community organizing experience as the National Coordinator of the national anti-war coalition, Racial Justice 911, and at CAAAV Organizing Asian Communities in the Northwest Bronx.

-Mario is a long-time philanthropic and nonprofit consultant, speaker and trainer.
-He currently is an advisor to the High Net Worth POC Donor Collaborative, Digital Impact and New Media Mentors, and previously served as board member of Resource Generation, American Prospect, and as board chair of the Asian Pacific Environmental Network.
+Mario is a long-time philanthropic and nonprofit consultant, speaker, facilitator, and writer.
+He has served in board and advisor roles at New Left Accelerator, POC Donor Collaborative, Digital Impact at Stanford’s Digital Civil Society Lab, New Media Mentors, American Prospect, and Asian Pacific Environmental Network.
 He is a graduate of Columbia University.

 Kimi Mojica joined Justice Funders in 2018 and currently serves as the Senior Director of Consulting where they guide and support philanthropic institutions in aligning grantmaking practices with social justice values and the Just Transition.
 In addition to leading Justice Funders’ consulting practice, they lend their talents to support the design and delivery of the Harmony Initiative and other leadership programs.
 They bring over twenty years of experience as a process strategist, facilitator and trainer working with a broad range of leaders and groups to vision and steward positive change beyond traditional DEI efforts, to transform culture, conflict and practices towards collective liberation.